THERE GOES THE NEIGHBORHOODS

-That answered her concerns.
-Jack was teaching me manners.
-I didn’t have to say anything else.
+That answers her concerns.
+Jack is teaching me manners.
+I don’t have to say anything else.

-We said goodnight at the stairs leading to the third floor.
-We all had homework to do, even though dinner had taken four hours and it was after ten.
-Our plans were disrupted when we found Minehan waiting for us in our dorm room.
+We say goodnight at the stairs leading to the third floor.
+We all have homework to do.
+Dinner has taken four hours and it’s after ten.
+Our plans are disrupted when we find Minehan waiting for us in our dorm room.

 “We havta study, sonny.
 Why are you here?”

 “I went home and started my band like you said.
 We’re called The Neighbor Hoods.”

 “Good name.
 Did you go to school like you promised the girls?”

 “Of course.
 How do you think I found friends to join my band?”

 “So why are you here instead of making rock n roll history?”

 “They all have curfews.
 Did Kurt ask about me at the Lampoon.”